JulianChia/lowerboundSARSCOV2/index.md

 Here, _T<sub>e</sub>_ and _T<sub>m</sub>_, respectively, denote the estimated and documented daily number of Local COVID-19 cases, _d_ denotes the day, _d<sub>max</sub>_ denotes its maximum, and _p_ denotes the population of the empirical Local COVID-19 epidemic.
 A complete resemblance occurs when the criterion → 0.
 The opposite is true when their value → ∞.

 ### 2.4 Computation

+The implementation of the methodology is by the Python3 scripting language [21] and optimized libraries such as NumPy [22] and SciPy [23].
+The visualization of their results is through Matplotlib [24].
+Their source codes are in [25].
+All computations are by a workstation installed with an overclocked Intel® Core™ i9-7960X CPU comprising 32 logical cores and 94.0GB of DDR4 RAM.

+A strategy to achieve high computation efficacy is executing an instance of the _concurrent.futures.ProcessPoolExecutor_ class of Python3 within a nested logical _while_-loop structure.
+This arrangement provides a continuous-concurrent stream of computation using every available logical core of the CPU.
+Also, large three-dimensional instances of the NumPy _ndarray_ class facilitated data parallelism within each CPU logical core.
+The 1<sup>st</sup>, 2<sup>nd</sup> and 3<sup>rd</sup> dimensions of these ndarrays, respectively, represent the number of iterations performed in each CPU logical-core, the range of _μ<sub>c</sub>_, and the Local COVID-19 epidemic population.
+On this workstation, the optimum _ndarray_ size to operate 28 logical cores is 150x18x55136= 148,867,200 elements.

+The generation of pseudo-randomness in the results are by the NumPy Permuted Congruential Generator 64-bit with DXSM (_PCG64DXSM_) class and the NumPy random.SeedSequence class.
+Also, three unique random seeds had primed the _random.SeedSequence_ class, and thus the _PCG64DXSM_ bit generator, to understand possible variance in their computed results.

 ## 3 Results
 ### 3.1 The Statistical μ Estimates
 ### 3.2 The Estimated μ<sub>mean</sub> Trend